fujiwara/tfstate-lookup/README.md

 }
 ```

-A remote state is supported only S3 backend currently.
+A remote state is supported only S3 and GCS backend currently.

 ## Usage (Go package)